 WHO ARE WE?

 The outcomes are developed based on shared priorities between patients, families and caregivers, clinicians, researchers, policy makers and other relevant stakeholders.
-You can find out more information about who is involved under each project e.g. COMPARE-Diabetes.
+You can find out more information about who is involved under each project e.g. COMPARE-Bone.

 The executive group which oversees all the various projects is composed of: